-Thank you to Jeff Power, our official videographer, for partnering with us to create these videos, honoring our 2020 Hall of Honor inductees.
+We congratulate our 2020/2021 Hall of Honor Inductees and thank them for their wonderful contributions to Central Texas youth sports throughout their lifetimes.
+Thank you also to Jeff Power, our official videographer, for partnering with us to create the following videos, honoring our new inductees.
 See more of Jeff’s work here.

 Leon Black was Head Basketball Coach at the University of Texas from 1968-76, very formative years for UT’s basketball program.
 During his tenure, he won two Southwest Conference Championships and recruited the first seven black student-athletes.
 He was inducted into UT Athletics’ Hall of Honor in 1989.
 Coach Black is known for his humble values and loyalty.
 He made a huge impact on his players – teaching life lessons as well as coaching basketball.
 He continued his career at UT as Assistant Athletic Director and volunteered for Texas Relays.